SumitSingh003/Creating-a-new-token/README.md

 ## Description

-This `My_New_Token` demonstrates the creation and use of a simple ERC20 token.
+This `My_New_Token` contract demonstrates the creation and use of a simple ERC20 token.
 In this contract:
 * Only contract owner is able to mint tokens
 * Any user can transfer tokens